spiffomatic64/neopixel_fft/README.md

 Starting with the lower frequencies, going up (in a log-ish mannor) to higher frequencies, low db=blue going to green, then red.

+Video of the pixels on my christmas tree: https://www.youtube.com/watch?v=PyBxUqtKxwA